 - Provides analytic expressions for UV-divergent, IR-divergent and finite parts either separately or all together.

-- Complete documentation available within the Wolfram Documentation Center which includes
+- Complete documentation available online and within the Wolfram Documentation Center which includes

-- and instructions on linking Package‑X to FeynCalc and LoopTools.
+- and instructions on linking Package‑X to FeynCalc, LoopTools, and the COLLIER library.

 Package‑X was developed after several long years of tedious work.
 Please include the following citation if Package‑X was useful for your publication.

 Hiren H. Patel, Comput.
 Phys.
 Commun.
 197, 276 (2015),

 Esentially all algorithms and formulae used by Package‑X can be viewed in handwritten form at hhpatel.net/notes (Vol II, §1 and §5, and Vol V).

 Any comments and suggestions for improvements, including feature requests, are welcome.